What are you doing to facilitate the safety of your guests and staff during the COVID-19 pandemic?

-I have a talent for scaring the bejeebees out of people.
+I have a talent for scaring people.
 How do I become part of your Fright Crew?

 FrightWorks is always on the lookout for talented people to join our Fright Crew.
-If you are at least 18 and are willing to volunteer your time for food and screams, take a moment to register here, and we will follow up with details about getting involved with FrightWorks.
+Take a moment to register here, and we will follow up with details about getting involved with FrightWorks.

 If we have not answered your question here please feel free to contact us.